 Shopify offers powerful reports that can give you insights into how to make more sales all year round.
 These reports can help you determine which products are winners and losers, whether your advertising dollars are working, and when to send your marketing emails.

 Look at your sales-by-day and sales-by-hour reports to determine the most popular times that your customers shop your store.
 Schedule your email marketing campaigns to coincide with these days and times.
-Your first-time versus returning customer reports can also help you tailor your email campaigns to win back repeat customers and inform if you need to spend more money to advertise to new customers.
+Your first-time versus returning customer reports can also help you tailor your email campaigns to win back repeat customers and inform you if you need to spend more money to advertise to new customers.

 Need more help getting your shop ready for the holidays?

+Check out our blog post 12 Black Friday Tips For Online Shops in 2023.
 Our Shipshape Collective members shared their advice on preparing your shop for holiday sales, and Emily Kerr-Finell from Wholesale in a Box answered your questions about selling wholesale and getting your products into stores for the holidays.

 Are you interested in finding out more about hiring help to redesign your Shopify site, or create a logo and graphic identity for your brand?
 Request our rate sheet!